+This package may be also applied for TCP based; the procedures of previous clause 8.2.6.1 are applicable under consideration of TCP specific aspects according to clause 7/[IETF RFC 6544].

 9 Keep-alive and pinhole support

 The packages in this clause provide a means of opening a pinhole through a NAT and to maintain a binding with the NAT.
 It does not rely on ICE techniques.